Children are the most powerful teachers. But, in a world filled with judgement and criticism, important life lessons are often overlooked.

 It Click here to read more!

-Bullying Click here to read more!
+Bullying is a social and psychological challenge Click here to read more!

 Imagine writing an entire essay with your opposite hand.
 Now imagine that this essay is a timed assessment that’s worth twenty percent of your grade.
 How would that feel?
 Would you be frustrated?